jjvanzon/Circular-Language-Spec/spec/parameters/miscellaneous-parameter-topics.md

 ### Parameters For The Add Command

 The __Add__ command is a system command of a list.
 It can be called without any parameters.
-This will add a new item to the list.
+This might add a new item to the list.

 But there are multiple ways to provide parameters to the __Add__ command, that may come in handy.

-These will simply produce different overloaded variations of the __Add__ command.
+These might simply produce different overloaded variations of the __Add__ command.

 First of all, the __Add__ command could return the object, that was added, when the list automatically creates objects when adding a position to the list.